 For the next seventeen days, the tankers spent much of their time removing cosmoline from their weapons.
 The guns of their tanks had been greased so that they would not rust during the trip to the Philippines.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

-The morning of Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
+On the morning of Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion was assigned the north end of the airfield and the 192nd was assigned the south end.

 The morning of December 8, the officers of the battalion were informed of the Japanese attack on Pearl Harbor just hours earlier.
 All morning the sky was filled with American planes.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 At 12:45 in the afternoon, Japanese bombers appeared over Clark Field destroying the American Army Air Corps.
 James and the other members of HQ took cover since they had no weapons to use against the planes.
 After the attack, they witnessed the devastation caused by the bombing and strafing.